 Skin tags are benign growths that usually appear in areas where your skin has folds.
 Skin tags are also called acrochordons.
-They occur in at least 25 percent of adults.
+They occur in at least .
 These growths are typically brown or beige, and are attached to the rest of your skin by a thin stalk.
 Skin tags are commonly found on eyelids, armpits, neck, and your genital areas.

 Genital skin tags are benign, but some people want them removed because of how they look.
 They can also look similar to sexually transmitted infections, like genital warts.

 Keep reading to find out more about this condition.

 Genital skin tags aren’t painful unless they are pulled on or aggravated.
 Unlike genital warts, which appear flush against your skin, skin tags are connected to your skin by a short stalk.